Shaybs/PracticalProject/README.md

 ### Introduction

 The project aims to create a banking application that allows users to generate an account number, cvc, card number and IBAN.
-The project aims to utilise a service architecture, containers and replicas for rolling updates.
+The project aims to utilise a microservices architecture, containers and replicas for rolling updates.

 ### Personal Project Goals

 The Keep it Simple Stupid (KISS) method was adhered to.
 Hence, the entire project was designed to keep the GUI and user experience as simple as possible.
-It primarily aims to demonstrate that an account can be generated using a service architecture; and the application can updated utilising the required DevOps tools.
+It primarily aims to demonstrate that an account can be generated using a service architecture; and the application can be updated utilising the required DevOps tools.

 ### Project